 My bead soup earrings are super lovely and colourful and brighten my day.
 I have worn them every day since!
 They arrived quickly and came with a lovely personal card.

 I have made the switch from Instagram-only sales to this website.
-I will be sharing photos and sale information regularly on my Instagram, so your best bet is to follow me there @kirtybirdbeads
+I will be sharing photos and sale information regularly on my Instagram, so if you'd like to follow along, follow me @kirtybirdbeadwork

 Depending on how busy I am, I may take your order or put you on a short waitlist.
-Please send me an email to firstname.lastname@example.org or reach out via Instagram.
+Please send me an email to firstname.lastname@example.org to discuss!

 Please keep in mind that these are handmade and very delicate, fragile pieces made of natural materials, glass and crystal.
 Please try not to get them wet or leave them out in the sun as there is possibility for colour fade or water damage.
 When storing, be sure to keep them protected by wrapping them in tissue or placing them in the organza bag provided.

-These costs cover bubble mailers, stamps, earring cards, organza bags, time spent packagine, trips to the post office, etc.
+Please note that these costs cover bubble mailers, stamps, earring cards, organza bags, time spent packaging, trips to the post office, etc.

-My name is Kirstie and I am a Wiisaakodewikwe (Métis) artist and creator of Kirty Bird Beads.
-Nicknamed "Kirty Bird", I grew up without knowledge of my Indigenous ancestry and for the past several years have been on a path of reclaiming my identity as an Indigenous woman.
-I've worked in the community in a variety of roles including Trauma and Addictions, Community Wellness and Education and its inspired me to create (he)artwork that I can feel proud to wear and share with others.
+My name is Kirstie and I am a mixed Indigenous (Métis)/settler artist and creator of Kirty Bird Beadwork.
+Nicknamed "Kirty Bird", I grew up without knowledge of my Indigenous ancestry and for the past decade have been on a path of understanding my family's complex history.
+I've worked in community in a variety of roles including Trauma and Addictions, Community Wellness and Education and it has inspired me to create (he)artwork that I can feel proud to wear and share with others.

-I learned to bead about a decade ago while working as a Cultural Interpreter with The Métis Nation of Ontario, but didn't take the time and attention that beading requires until COVID-19 hit hard and I needed to keep myself balanced.
+I learned to bead about a decade ago while working as a Cultural Interpreter with The Métis Nation of Ontario, but I didn't feel called to beadwork until the COVID-19 pandemic forced me to find a creative and therapeutic outlet.
 Over the past year, beading has been good medicine for me and a powerful tool in my early days of sobriety.

-If you'd like to see some of my other work please follow me on Instagram @kirtybirdbeads.
-I have regular updates and giveaways that won't be available on this site.
+If you'd like to see some of my other work, please follow me on Instagram @kirtybirdbeadwork.
+I have regular updates and giveaways on there that won't be available on this site.

-Thank you/maarsii/miigwetch for your support, it means more than you know.
+Thank you for your support, it means more than you know!